rust-project-primer/book/src/organization/workspace.md

 Doing this makes sense if you want all child crates to share some amount of metadata, as is often the case with licenses or authors.

+## When to split crates

+When is the right time to split crates?
+This is a question that is not so easy to answer.
+Splitting crates has a cost: it means you need to define the interface well.
+But if you do it well, it also has advantages.
+Maybe the code can be reused for future projects, because it is generic enough.
+Splitting crates out prematurely is probably not a good idea, but doing it too late risks that your code will depend on and use private interfaces that you don't want it to use.

 ## Reading

 [Chapter 7: Managing Growing Projects with Packages, Crates and Modules](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html) in *The Rust Programming Language*